X-PARADE: Cross-Lingual Textual Entailment and Information Divergence across Paragraphs: Conclusion

 \section{Conclusion}

-We present \datasetname, a new dataset of cross-lingual paragraph pairs (English-Spanish, English-Hindi), annotated for semantic divergences at the span-level.
-Although the task features subjectivity, the analysis of our annotation shows that it is high quality and decisions by the annotators were well-justified.
+We present \datasetname, a new dataset of cross-lingual paragraph pairs (English-Spanish, English-Hindi, English-Chinese), annotated for semantic divergences at the span-level.
+Although the task features subjectivity, the analysis of our annotation shows that decisions by the annotators were well-justified.
 We show that while some of these fine-grained differences can be detected by GPT-4, there is still a gap with human performance.
 We believe that this dataset can be useful for benchmarking the inferential capabilities of multilingual LLMs and analyzing how textual entailment systems can identify information divergences cross-lingually.